-meet=3ABS this person that person there there
+meet=3ABS this person that person there there "This guy met that guy there." - This might look like a vindication of an analysis that treats the reinforcer as agreement,... - But the demonstrative which "wins" is always the rightmost, even if it's not the highest. - (27) Bemme=i di'o nanaeke non di di'e passauang e! fall=3ABS that child down into this well here "That child fell down this well!" - ...even when the rightmost DEM is embedded inside of a DP that contains another DEM: - (28) Ala=i di'e poto-na sola-nna di'o tau naung o.

-"This guy met that guy there." - This might look like a vindication of an analysis that treats the reinforcer as agreement... - But the demonstrative which "wins" is always the rightmost, even if it's not the highest. - (27) Bemme=i [Subject di'o nanaeke] [PP non di di'e passauang] e! fall=3ABS that child down into this well here "That child fell down this well!" - ...even when the rightmost DEM is embedded inside of a DP that contains another DEM: - (28) Ala=i [DP di'e poto-na [DP sola-nna [DP di'o tau]]] naung o.
-Take=3ABS this photo-GEN friend-3GEN that person down there "Take down [A this photo [A of the friend [A of that guy]]]."
+Take=3ABS this photo-GEN friend-3GEN that person down there "Take down this photo of that guy's friend."

 The result: reinforcer competition is insensitive to c-command, just like reinforcer placement is insensitive to island constraints.
-This suggests that competition is resolved by a mechanism that's distinct from AGREE, which usually is taken to be sensitive to c-command (Chomsky 1995).
+This suggests that competition is resolved by a mechanism that's distinct from AGREE, which is usually taken to be sensitive to c-command (Chomsky 1995).